Overview

 Public consultation on the community centre

 The redevelopment plans follow from a public consultation in 2016 which offered options to maintain the current centre or completely redevelop local community space.
 Complete redevelopment was the most widely supported option.
+Community groups were part of a project steering group with the council since 2016 to ensure their views were heard.

 There were two public consultations on the community centre designs in 2019.
+Download the East Oxford Community Centre site plans from 2019.

 Community engagement event for housing redevelopment

-An engagement event focussed on the housing element of the redevelopment was held in 2020, before the pandemic.
+An engagement event focused on the housing element of the redevelopment was held in 2020, before the pandemic.
 This is an integral part of the funding for the new community centre plans, and will enable us to build a multi-million pound centre for the next generations in East Oxford.

 The first housing consultation event took place on Tuesday 25 February 2020 at East Oxford Community Centre.
 View the first draft of the housing plans for the Collins Street and Princes Street sites and the final plans for the community centre that were shown at the event.